 Contact a Locksmith

 If all else fails, contact a locksmith.
 This avoids damage to the lock or the door itself.
-People often assume they must replace the doorknob or handle and lock in this situation.
+According to a locksmith in Toronto, people often assume they must replace the doorknob or handle and lock in this situation.
 Fortunately, that is not the case, and calling a locksmith is less expensive than replacing the door handle and locks, and the door is damaged.

 Don’t panic if a child has locked themselves in the bathroom and cannot open the door or someone is injured and cannot let you in to help.
 Remain calm, as this will help as you work to open the door.
 However, don’t hesitate to call a locksmith before attempting to gain entry.
 You’ll feel better if you can open the lock and provide help, even when you have a locksmith on hand to assist.